Variably protease-sensitive prionopathy

 Variably protease-sensitive prionopathy (VPSPr) (formerly known as Protease Sensitive Prionopathy) is a sporadic prion protein disease first described in an abstract for a conference on prions in 2006, and this study was published in a 2008 report on 11 cases.
-The study was conducted by Gambetti P., Zou W.Q., and coworkers from the United States National Prion Disease Pathology Surveillance Center.
 It was first identified as a distinct disease in 2010 by Zou W.Q. and coworkers from the United States National Prion Disease Pathology Surveillance Center.

 VPSPr is very rare, occurring in just 2 or 3 out of every 100 million people.
 As of 2018, fourteen cases have been reported in the UK.
 It has similarities to Creutzfeldt–Jakob disease, but clinical manifestations differ somewhat, and the abnormal prion protein (PrP) is less resistant to digestion by proteases; some variants are more sensitive to proteases than others, hence the name: variably protease-sensitive.

 Patients present with behavioral and psychiatric symptoms, speech deficits (aphasia and/or dysarthria) and progressive cognitive and motor decline (dementia, ataxia, parkinsonism, psychosis, aphasia and mood disorder).
-Average age at onset is 70 years, and duration of survival is 24 months.
+The average age at onset is 70 years, and the duration of survival is 24 months.
 About 40% of patients have a family history of dementia.
 Like CJD, it can be mistaken for Alzheimer's dementia.